zonemaster/zonemaster-gui/docs/Installation.md

    e.g. `<base href="/zonemaster/">`.
 Don't forget the trailing `/`.

-2. When serving the application from a different base, you will also need to change the Web server configuration by adding an `Alias` directive after the proxy ones.
+2. When serving the application from a different base, you will also need to change the Web server configuration in `zonemaster.conf` (location is found in the installation instructions above) by updating `ProxyPass` and `ProxyPassReverse`, and adding `Alias` as in the following example:

    ```apache
    ProxyPass /zonemaster/api http://localhost:5000/